cityofsmiles/MathLessons2021/README.md

 # Grade 8 Lessons and Resources, S.Y.
-2021--2022
+2021-2022
-This is a repository for Grade 8 teaching and resources created by the Math teachers of Sauyo High School.
+This is a repository for Grade 8 teaching resources created by the Math teachers of Sauyo High School.
 The topics are based on the Most Essential Learning Competencies in Mathematics (MELC).

 ## First Grading Period